If you’re looking to open your company in Malaysia, this article will be a worthwhile read.

 For example, only Malaysian citizens are allowed to conduct certain types of business, industry, and so on.

-You may experience higher taxation due to fees, however, you own 100% of the company and are entitled to all profits decision-making power.
+You may experience higher taxation due to fees, however, you own 100% of the company and are entitled to all profits and hold decision-making power.

 Locally Incorporated Company: If you don’t need to have full ownership of your Malaysian business, you can make a locally incorporated company.